-(1) A person engaged in postal services shall protect any postal article and ensure that an employee of that person does not- - (a) open the article; (a) the Director General has reasonable grounds to believe that - (b) know or disclose the contents of a postal article; on it or enclosed in it any, word, drawing or picture, - (c) deliver an article in the course of transmission to a person other than the addressee, without the consent of the addressee; and a criminal and recommon - permit that article to be opened or delivered to a person other than the addressee, without the consent of the addressee, or permit anyone other than the addressee to know or to disclose the contents of a postal article. - soilog (2) Any person who negligently or knowingly fails to comply with subsection (1) commits an offence and is liable on conviction to a fine not exceeding thirty currency points for the first conviction and a fine not exceeding fifty currency points on a subsequent conviction. - (3) Subsection (1) does not apply to an article opened or disposed of under-of conceil a lo rebled a to willided adf (1) to - the law regulating customs; - slows (b) cany other law prohibiting or regulating the importation or exportation of an article; its flaw somebook at - any regulation permitting the opening of a postal article for the purposes of ascertaining details pertaining to the sender or addressee which are necessary in order to return or deliver the postal article.
+- (c) deliver an article in the course of transmission to a person other than the addressee, without the consent of the addressee: - (d) permit that article to be opened or delivered to a person other than the addressee, without the consent of the addressee, or permit anyone other than the addressee to know or to disclose the contents of a postal article. - (2) Any person who negligently or knowingly fails to comply with subsection (1) commits an offence and is liable on conviction to a fine not exceeding one hundred and twenty currency points or imprisonment for a period not exceeding five years or both on the first conviction; and a fine not exceeding two hundred and forty currency points or imprisonment for a period not exceeding ten years or both on a subsequent conviction. - (3) Subsection (1) does not apply to an article opened or disposed of under- - (a) the law regulating customs; - (b) any other law prohibiting or regulating the importation or exportation of an article; - (c) any regulation permitting the opening of a postal article for the purposes of ascertaining details pertaining to the sender or addressee which are necessary in order to return or deliver the postal article.